 7:00 - 9:00 AM (CT)

-As part of its ongoing Breakfast Forum series, BoyarMiller has gathered industry experts for a moderated discussion on the Current State of the Real Estate Markets.
-Speakers include:
+As part of its ongoing Breakfast Forum series, BoyarMiller gathered industry experts for a moderated discussion on the Current State of the Commercial Real Estate Market.
+Speakers included:

 - Jimmy Hinton, HFF

 - Abbey Roberson, Texas Medical Center

 - Trey Odom, Avera Companies

 Mr. Hinton serves as Managing Director of HFF, responsible for the firm’s research efforts.
 Mr. Hinton works with the executive management team to assist in investor relations and to inform both HFF staff and firm clients with in-depth analysis of economic, property and capital market trends.
 He is also responsible for providing extensive market reports, client presentations and deal-specific analysis for debt placement and investment sales assignments.
 Mr. Hinton’s responsibilities include substantial interaction with pension funds, life insurance companies, regional and CMBS lenders, REITs, foreign investors and private equity funds.

 Prior to his role as Managing Director, Mr. Hinton worked at Cadence Bank, N.A. (fka Community Bancorp, LLC), a bank holding company formed in 2009 to invest $1 billion of equity in distressed financial institutions.
 Mr. Hinton’s responsibilities included mergers and acquisitions, investor and regulatory relations, corporate governance and real estate loan portfolio management.

 Prior to Cadence Bank, Mr. Hinton served as an Associate Director, Research and Real Estate Analyst at HFF, underwriting, valuing and facilitating debt and structured finance transactions, as well as equity placements.